Murakami Domain: History

+However, when Uesugi Kagekatsu submitted to Toyotomi Hideyoshi in 1590 and was transferred to Aizu, Echigo Province came under the control of Hori Hideharu and Murakami was assigned to his retainer, Murakami Yorikatsu in 1598 as a 90,000 koku holding.
+This is said to be the beginning of the Murakami Domain.
+However, there is much uncertainty about this.
+This is due to the short period of the Murakami family's residence, which lasted only two generations, and the fact that they were abolished as part of the Edo Shogunate 's policy of abolishing outside daimyo (feudal lords), resulting in a paucity of historical documents.

+Yorikatsu was confirmed in his holdings after the Battle of Sekigahara by the Tokugawa shogunate.
+However, his son, Murakami Tadakatsu was dispossessed in 1618 for murdering one of his retainers and for the inability to maintain order in his household and was exiled to Tamba Province.

 He was replaced by Hori Naoyori and the domain was increased to a 100,000 koku nominal kokudaka, although the actual revenues of the domain were closer to 170,000 koku.
 Under the Hori clan, the castle town was developed and expanded, and new industries were promoted.
 In 1642, his grandson, Hori Naosada died at age 7 without heir, and the domain came under attainder.
 The Hori clan survived through a cadet line at Muramatsu Domain.

 The domain then went through a number of changes in control during a brief period.
 Honda Tadayoshi was transferred from Kakegawa Domain in 1644 and transferred to Shirakawa Domain in 1649.
 Matsudaira Naoyori from Himeji Domain arrived in 1649 and ruled to 1667 when we was returned to Himeji after widespread revolts over taxation.
 In 1667, Sakakibara Masamichi arrived from Himeji.
 During his tenure, the donjon of Murakami Castle burned down and was not replaced.
 His son, Sakakibara Masakuni was transferred to Himeji in 1704.
 The rotation between Murakami and Himeji continued, with Honda Tadataka arriving in 1704.
 His son, Honda Tadanaga was transferred to Kariya Domain in 1710.
 He was replaced by Matsudaira Terusada from Takasaki Domain, He returned to Takasaki in 1717, trading placed with Manabe Akifusa, a close confidant of Shōgun Tokugawa Ienobu.
 His adopted heir, Manabe Akitoki was transferred to Sabae Domain.